 - 🤝 Team camaraderie.
 Regular communication helps cultivate a spirit of companionship in remote teams.
 Quick sync-ups let teams break virtual walls, celebrate small victories, reflect on failures and realign with company goals and mission

-Got a sync-up coming your way?
+Got another daily standup coming your way?
 Whoa, hold on a minute!
 We said that sync-ups are better than regular meetings, not that you should agree to every single one.

 Here’s the thing.
 Not every quick meeting is worth your time so be sure to ask yourself the following questions before calling in: